 The second year is characterised by focus on a specialist genre.
 Students will work independently to explore further and develop their own literary and critical skills, resulting in a full-length (90 minute) script in a chosen performance medium and a reflective and critical commentary on their work.
 They will work under the supervision of an expert in their chosen field with whom they will have regular contact.

-Students will have five supervisions in the second year.
+Students will have 5 supervisions in the second year.
 Supervision dates will be arranged between students and supervisors (these can be face-to-face or via remote software).
-The fifth and final supervision will usually take place at the time of the only module in the second year, when students will present an extract from their creative work to the cohort, to be held over two days in April 2027 (dates to be confirmed).
+The fifth and final supervision will usually take place at the time of the only module in the second year, when students will present an extract from their creative work to the cohort, to be held over two days in April 2028 (dates to be confirmed).

 It is essential that students attend all modules as their ability to complete the course will be severely compromised by missing any of these.